top of page

 DSC_3561TonesAndICitySoundsQueenStMall26

 Street arts & ibis birds have coexisted in Australian coastal towns since the 1970s as native ibis birds migrate from inland Australia searching for water and food, a climate change story.
 Ibis are beautiful birds as well as scavengers.
 'Bin turkeys' .. memes ..
 There's that.
 The beauty in local street arts and harder side: surviving.
 As this photo portfolio shows, this is a transient scene.
-Some performers here for decades, others passing through.
+Some here for decades, others passing through.
 If you see a photo on my pages with you in it and want a copy or it removed, email ibismusicphotography@gmail.com.

 thanks, Tim.